 A civil partnership is a legally recognised relationship between two people of the same sex.
-It gives virtually the same rights and responsibilities as civil marriage.
+It provided the same rights and responsibilities as civil marriage though some conditions of entitlement are different, for example pensions.
 Same sex couples now had official and public recognition of their relationship.

 What has happened since 2005?

 As with other UK equality laws, at the time it was a progressive step.
 As increasing numbers of other states introduced marriage for all couples irrespective of gender, it began to look outdated and discriminatory to have separate institutions for same sex and mixed sex couples.
 From 2014 same sex couples can marry in England, Wales and Scotland.
 A civil partnership can be converted into a marriage.

 Since 2011 civil partnerships have been permitted on religious premises in England and Wales.
 In Scotland a civil partnership ceremony can be conducted anywhere, civil or religious by someone approved to conduct a ceremony.
 Civil partnership ceremonies are not permitted on religious premises in Northern Ireland.

 In February 2018, the UK and Scottish governments began reviewing civil partnerships, with a view to either opening them up to opposite-sex couples or scrapping them entirely.
 In June 2018, the Supreme Court ruled that allowing only same-sex couples to enter a civil partnership is discriminatory and incompatible with the European Convention on Human Rights.